aForero-GitHub/wine-classification-ml/README.md

 - **PCA** provided some improvement in model performance for interpretability but resulted in a slight drop in accuracy.
 - The pipeline was optimized through **hyperparameter tuning** and cross-validation, leading to a reliable model for predicting wine varieties.
 - Review the result experiments in the next [Link](https://community.cloud.databricks.com/ml/experiments/1740077517975597?viewStateShareKey=3613330bab17ac06fdf3d97bbe14019422abb4e0c02ab12021213903dd2ee82d)

+### You can validate results in this link [results analysis](https://github.com/aForero-GitHub/wine-classification-ml/blob/main/AnalisisResultados.md)

 ## Future Work
 1. Explore more advanced ensemble methods or neural networks.